kellyyfoo/openshift-workshop-was/labs/Openshift/RuntimeModernization/README.md

 Building this image could take around ~3 minutes (multi-stage build that compiles the code, which takes extra time).
 Let's kick that process off and then come back to learn what you did.

-1. Open the web terminal (the same one from lab setup) for command line interface.
-If it's not already open, follow the instructions [here](https://github.com/IBM/openshift-workshop-was/tree/master/setup#access-the-web-terminal) to access the web terminal.
+1. Open a terminal in your lab environment.
+If you are using a web terminal (you will have set one up in lab setup) for command line interface, follow the instructions [here](https://github.com/IBM/openshift-workshop-was/tree/master/setup#access-the-web-terminal) to access the web terminal.

-1. Follow the instructions in the [Login section](https://github.com/IBM/openshift-workshop-was/tree/master/labs/Openshift/IntroOpenshift#login) to login to OpenShift CLI through issing `oc login --token= ... --server= ...` command from the web terminal.
-Without a successful `oc login`, attempting to run the follow-on `oc` commmands (e.g., `oc new-project ...`),  you will get a permission error.
+1. Follow the instructions in the [Login section](https://github.com/IBM/openshift-workshop-was/tree/master/labs/Openshift/IntroOpenshift#login) to login to OpenShift CLI through issuing `oc login --token= ... --server= ...` command from your terminal.
+Without a successful `oc login`, attempting to run the follow-on `oc` commands (e.g., `oc new-project ...`),  you will get a permission error.

-1. If you have not yet cloned the GitHub repo with the lab artifacts, run the following command on your web terminal:
+1. If you have not yet cloned the GitHub repo with the lab artifacts, run the following command on your terminal:
     ```
     git clone https://github.com/IBM/openshift-workshop-was.git
     ```